 CBT has also revised the Columbia Basin Management Plan (the Plan).
-It consulted with its public in a series of community meetings held in June 2004 and has plans to use the Plan as a focus for a regional symposium in 2005.
-With these resident consultation processes completed, the Board will be approving the Plan and then it can be used like its predecessor to guide the operations of the organization.
+CBT consulted with its public in a series of community meetings held in June 2004.
+The Plan was also discussed at CBT's 10-year anniversary symposium.
+After the Board has reviewed the feedback received at the symposium from Basin residents, it will consider the status of the revised Plan.

-The 2005/06-2007/08 Columbia Basin Trust Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
+The updated 2005/06-2007/08 Columbia Basin Trust Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
 I am accountable for the contents of this Service Plan, including the selection of performance measures and targets.
 This Service Plan is consistent with the government's strategic priorities and overall Strategic Plan.
-All significant assumptions, policy decisions, and identified risks as of January 2005 have been considered in preparing this Service Plan.
+All significant assumptions, policy decisions, and identified risks as of September 2005 have been considered in preparing this Service Plan.
 I am accountable for ensuring the Columbia Basin Trust achieves its specific objectives identified in this Service Plan and for measuring and reporting actual performance.

-On behalf of the Board of Directors and Staff, I thank you for your consideration of CBT's 2005/06-2007/08 Service Plan.
+On behalf of the Board of Directors and staff, I thank you for your consideration of CBT's updated 2005/06-2007/08 Service Plan.